 The Court unified the above cases into one and on 20 October 2023 decided in favour of the Company and the physical person involved, with the Seller owing to both parties.
 The amount of compensation was assigned in the amount of USD 12 million of which USD 6 million (51% share) due to be receivable by the Company.
 The Seller used their right to appeal the decision.
-As of 31 December 2023, the case was still reviewed in Appeals Court.
+In April 2024 the Appeals Court upheld the decision.
 Management evaluates positive cash flow as possible.